 One thing that you will notice about the structure of the fire department is how closely it matches that of the military.
 They have taken some of the same names for the positions of command and there is the same sense of structure and discipline.

-As you can see, there are a lot of steps between your first role in the service and the very top of the ladder.
+As you can see, there are a lot of steps between your first job on the department and the very top of the ladder.
 So, let’s start at the very bottom rung of the ladder and work our way up.

 Before you can become a firefighter at your new department you have to work as a probationary firefighter.
-What this means is that you have a role at the station and can respond to fires and other incidents.
+What this means is that you will do the same job as the other firefighters, but your primary task is to learn.

-This is the most basic entry level rank in the fire service.
-After you complete your training at the fire academy, initial screening and hiring process, including the firefighter interview, background checks and drug screening, this is where you will begin.
+This is the most basic entry-level rank in the fire service.
+After you complete your training at the fire academy, go through the hiring process (including the firefighter interview, background checks, and drug screening) this is where you will begin.

-But, you are under probation for a fixed period (usually 1 year) as you earn all the necessary qualifications and skills to advance.
-While under probation, you will be required to take instruction from those above you.
-You may be shadowed by senior staff as you undergo your training.
+You will “be on probation” for a fixed period (usually 1 year, however I have heard of departments doing as little as 6 months to as much as 2 years) as you learn all the necessary skills to advance in the ranks.
+While on probation, you will be required to take instruction from those above you.
+You may be shadowed by a senior firefighter as you go through your training.

-A probationary role is ideal for stations and recruits.
-New team members get to learn with hands-on experience and get access to a range of training courses.
+A probationary role is ideal for fire departments and recruits.
+New firefighters get to learn with hands-on experience and get access to a range of training materials.

 Those that don’t have their firefighter 1 and 2 certifications or an EMT certification may be asked to do so within a given time.
-It also means that stations get a new pair of hands at the station working on menial jobs as they learn.
+It also means that stations get more help at the station working on boring jobs as they learn.

 Many offers at this entry-level post are conditional on meeting certain goals.
-The role may last for as little as 3-4 month or as long as 2 years before it is time for a promotion.
-If you fail to make the grade by this point, you could lose your position in the station.
+If you fail to make the cut by the time your probationary period is over, you could lose your position at the department.

 Once probation is over you can become a firefighter.
 This is still pretty low down in the ranks and you will take instruction on calls from commanding officers.
 The change in rank simply means that you have now proven you are qualified to handle the position and not continuously be watched.